FH-Tutorials/GuidedLDA/README.md

 docker run -it hirsche/glda bash
 ```

-when build by yourself.
+when built by yourself.
 Or

 ```bash
 docker run -it hirsche/glda:latest bash